 The performance shown is for single precision, 32 bit floating point numbers.
 The GPU deals extremely well with these numbers.
 However, using higher precision numbers, 64 bit floating point, dramatically decreases performance.
 Indeed, these higher precision numbers are not widely available through WebGL or OpenGL.
 Their use is more common with specialized tools such as OpenCL or CUDA.
 This 32 bit precision is a great fit for many applications, especially in instruction.

 WebGL is for graphics, what do we even mean when we talk about GPGPU?

-Somewhere in the early 2000's people realized that the new shader architecture was also a great fit for numeric calculations on a mesh or grid.
-Since then many computing models have been mapped onto graphics hardware.
+Shaders were introduced into mainstream graphics in early 2001, and were almost immediately adopted for use beyond graphics.
+We will see that shaders are a great fit for numeric calculations on a mesh or grid.
+Many other computing models have also been mapped onto graphics hardware.
 Examples include differential equations, financial modeling, machine learning, image processing, and even databases.